-- a) A z/OS administrator may define specific z/OS Applications to execute with an administrator defined user ID. - b) A z/OS administrator may use the SURROGAT authority mechanism to allow a user to switch his identify to another defined user (e. g. submitting jobs or changing the ID with the su command in the z/OS UNIX System Services environment) without specifying the password/phrase for this user. - In z/OS UNIX, the following additional rules apply: - c) The su command provides the ability to create a new session with a new set of credentials (to be inherited by subjects created within this session).
+In z/OS UNIX, the following additional rules apply:

+- a) The su command provides the ability to create a new session with a new set of credentials (to be inherited by subjects created within this session).
 The credentials are set to the UID (RUID and EUID), GID (RGID and EGID), and supplementary groups of the user requested.
-The user issuing the su command must have the authority to use this command, have the authority to switch to the specified UID and either authenticates properly for this UID with the password/phrase , has the SURROGAT authority for the new UID or has BPX.SUPERUSER authority allowing him to switch to UID 0 without supplying a password/phrase. - d) If the BPX.DAEMON profile exists in the FACILITY class of RACF, a user with UID 0 needs to have authority other than NONE to this profile to change his UID using the setuid or seteuid system calls. - e) When executing a program from a file with the set-user-ID-on-execution bit (S\ISUID) set, the subject's EUID is set to the owner ID of the file being executed; when executing the program from a file with the set-group-ID-on-execution bit (S\ISGID) set, the subject's EGID is set to the group ID of the file being executed; - Application note: In the z/OS BCP, a temporary change of the user ID is not implemented.
+The user issuing the su command must have the authority to use this command, have the authority to switch to the specified UID and either authenticates properly for this UID with the password/phrase , has the SURROGAT authority for the new UID or has BPX.SUPERUSER authority allowing him to switch to UID 0 without supplying a password/phrase. - b) If the BPX.DAEMON profile exists in the FACILITY class of RACF, a user with UID 0 needs to have authority other than NONE to this profile to change his UID using the setuid or seteuid system calls.

+Application note: In the z/OS BCP, a temporary change of the user ID is not implemented.
 In z/OS UNIX System Services this is possible with a slightly-modified semantic compared to other UNIX systems.